MS Research Update 2018

 The paper is the result of a 2016 conference in which experts from member organizations of the Multiple Sclerosis Coalition (MSC), including the Multiple Sclerosis Association of America (MSAA), collaborated to assess the current data on the effectiveness of these medications.
 One goal of this meeting was to demonstrate the strong evidence base for MS therapies in order to support broad access to these approved medications for people with MS. Ultimately, the goal is to enable individuals with MS and their medical professionals to select the most appropriate medication available.

 A version of this paper is also available for medical professionals, which is written in a more-detailed and highly scientific style.
-The professional version may be accessed on MSAA’s website for anyone to review by going to mymsaa.org/msc-dmt-summary.
+The professional version may be accessed on MSAA’s website for anyone to review by going to mymsaa.org/msc-dmt-full.

 Providing these resources is central to MSAA’s mission of being a leading resource for the entire MS community, improving lives today through vital services and support.
 Feedback and thoughts on the 2018 MS Research Update, and other MSAA publications and services are welcomed, and can be directed to the organization at (800) 532-7667 or email@example.com.